 Wealthy people know that every dollar saved and invested today will be worth more down the track.
 Remember, Buffett once said “someone is sitting under a tree today because some else planted a seed a long time ago."

-Setting a budget and following the laws of wealth creation, means you pay yourself first by setting aside 10 per cent of your wage to put towards building wealth.
+Setting a budget and following my laws of wealth creation, means you pay yourself first by setting aside 10 per cent of your wage to put towards building wealth.

 So what's happening in the market?
 Watch the video to find out.